Equinox (Bulgarian band): Vladimir Mihaylov

 Vladimir Mihaylov, better known as Vlado Mihailov, is Bulgarian singer/songwriter and actor and the front man of the popular Bulgarian groups Safo and Sleng.
 Prior to being part of Equinox, he was part of the Bulgarian delegation as a backing vocalist for Kristian Kostov in the Eurovision Song Contest 2017.
 As an actor, he has played in two of Bulgaria’s biggest movies of 2017 – Benzin (Heights) and All She Wrote.
 He is a co-author and co-producer of all songs by Sleng after joining the band.
 He is a songwriter for many Bulgarian artists.
 He was invited to play the leading roles in the Bulgarian production of Mamma Mia!.
 He has worked as a voice actor in the Bulgarian dubbing of animated films like Frozen, Tangled, or The Muppets, among others.

 Trey Campbell

 Trey Campbell is a Los Angeles based songwriter and is one of the composers of "Bones".
 Trey has written music for artists like Dua Lipa, Bebe Rexha, Julie Bergan and Alexandra Stan.
+He also co-produced "Truth" by Chingiz, who participated for Azerbaijan in the Eurovision Song Contest 2019.